hychen/vsgui/README.txt

 How To Use
 ----------

-The source code includes some examples, so you can take a qucik look before you start coding, and thre are two part of this library as below
+The source code includes some examples which are in example directory, so you can take a qucik look before you start coding, and thre are two part of this library as below

 1. High Level API functions